 Follow Us

-Exploring the Gut-Brain Connection for Mental Well-being
+Gut-Brain Connection for Mental Well-being

-The connection between gut health and mental health is intermixed through the complex network of the autonomic nervous system (ANS), specifically the Vagus nerve, and the two branches of an the Parasympathetic nervous system (PNS) and the sympathetic nervous system (SNS).
+The connection between gut health and mental health is intermixed through the complex network of the autonomic nervous system (ANS), specifically the Vagus nerve, and the two branches of the Parasympathetic nervous system (PNS) and the sympathetic nervous system (SNS).
 The bidirectional communication system plays a pivotal role in regulating physiological processes, immune responses and emotional well-being.
-Understanding how the gut and the brain communicate through these pathways sheds light on the profound impact of gut health on mental well-being.
+Understanding how the gut and the brain communicate through these pathways’ sheds light on the profound impact of gut health on mental well-being.

 Ever wondered? why do you tickle your stomach when you are under tension?
 And when you are in tension, the digestion is also weak and increased feeling of heartburn and constipation.